Robin Williams (golfer)

 Robin Tiger Williams (born 16 September 2001) is an English-South African professional golfer who plays on the Sunshine Tour.

 Early life and amateur career

 Williams was born in Stellenbosch, South Africa and moved to the UK at the age of eight due to his father's work commitments.
-Robin moved to Peterborough in August 2010 where he joined the junior section of Peterborough Milton Golf Club in England.
-In 2023 he was made an Honorary Member of Peterborough Milton in recognition of his debut win on the Sunshine Tour and still returns to play and practice at the club when on breaks from tournament play.
-Robin represented England as an amateur at boys and mens level.
+He moved to Peterborough in August 2010, where he joined Peterborough Milton Golf Club in England.
+Williams represented England as an amateur at boys and mens level.
 He represented Europe in the Junior Ryder Cup in 2018; also meeting Tiger Woods, who his middle name is taken from.
 In October 2019, he won as an amateur on the MENA Tour in Jordan.
 In 2021, he finished runner-up in the St Andrews Links Trophy, losing in a playoff to Jack Cope.

 Professional career

 Williams turned professional in July 2021.
 He claimed his first victory as a professional in April 2023 at the Altron Vusi Ngubeni Tournament (an unofficial Sunshine Tour event).
 In August, he won on the Big Easy Tour.
 In October, he claimed his first Sunshine Tour victory at the Fortress Invitational at Glendower Golf Club.